oscartbeaumont/httpz/README.md

 // Define a httpz generic endpoint. handler MUST be a function, closures will not work. let endpoint = GenericEndpoint::new((), [Method::GET, Method::POST], handler);

-// Attach your endpoint to any HTTP server you like (Axum shown here). let app = axum::Router::new().route("/", endpoint.axum());
+// Attach your generic endpoint to any HTTP webserver you like (Axum shown here). let app = axum::Router::new().route("/", endpoint.axum());
 ```